CharlesTheGreat77/DigiPass/README.md

 START YOUR PHYSICAL LEECHING!

 # In Action
-PLUG USB INTO VICTIM PC!!
+PLUG USB INTO "VICTIM" PC!!

 ![pluginUSB](https://user-images.githubusercontent.com/27988707/124519920-d60f9b00-ddb8-11eb-9258-8c96fbe515a5.gif)

 WAIT TILL LIGHT ON USB TURNS ON (it takes about 15 seconds).
-Unplug and DO THA DASH BIIIHH!

 LOOK AT YOUR EMAIL!